TransAgent: Enhancing LLM-Based Code Translation via Fine-Grained Execution Alignment: Introduction

-\textbf{This work.} To enhance LLMs in code translation, we propose \ourtool{}, an LLM-based multi-agent system that fixes both syntax errors and semantic errors in LLM-based code translation. \textit{The main insight of \ourtool{} is to first localize the error code block in the target program based on execution alignment, which can narrow down the fixing space and thus lower down the fixing difficulties.} \ourtool{} includes four different LLM-based agents which can collaborate with each other, including \textit{Initial Code Translator}, \textit{Syntax Error Fixer}, \textit{Code Aligner}, and \textit{Semantic Error Fixer}.
-First, \textit{Initial Code Translator} generates a set of tests based on the given source program, and then it generates an initial version of the target program via the basic code translation capability of the backbone LLM for the given source program and generated tests; Second, \textit{Syntax Error Fixer} iteratively addresses the syntax errors in the target program based on compilation or interpreting error messages by first drafting a fixing plan and then generating the concrete patches; Third, \textit{Code Aligner} divides the source program into blocks based on the control flow graph, and then leverages LLMs to map each block of the source program to that of the target program; Lastly, based on the mapped blocks between the source and target program, \textit{Semantic Error Fixer} first localizes the error block in the target program which exhibits different runtime behaviors from its aligned block in the source program, and then it leverages LLMs to specifically fix the error block with the observed runtime difference.
-We design \ourtool{} in such a multi-agent system framework, as it can extend the standalone LLMs with the capabilities of acting to dynamic environments as well as the collaboration between different specialized agents.
-As summarized in the recent survey on LLM-based agents for software engineering~\cite{Agent4SE}, multi-agent systems have demonstrated promise in various software engineering tasks.
+To enhance LLM in code translation, particularly for fixing syntax and semantic errors in the target program, we propose \ourtool{}, an LLM-based multi-agent system. \textit{The main insight of \ourtool{} is to pinpoint the error locations in the target program and provide specific fix suggestions, thus reducing the difficulty of error fixing for LLMs.} \ourtool{} employs four collaborative agents: \textit{Initial Code Translator}, \textit{Syntax Error Fixer}, \textit{Code Aligner}, and \textit{Semantic Error Fixer}.
+First, \textit{Initial Code Translator} generates test cases and an initial target program for the given source program; Second, \textit{Syntax Error Fixer} captures compiler error messages, converts them into more specific fix suggestions, and leverages LLM to fix the syntax errors; Third, \textit{Code Aligner} divides the source program into blocks using the control flow graph (CFG) and then maps each block to the target program with LLM; Lastly, based on the mapped blocks between the source and target program, \textit{Semantic Error Fixer} localizes the error block in the target program which exhibits different runtime behaviors from its aligned block in the source program, and then uses LLMs to specifically fix the error block with the observed runtime difference.